 Florida has violated Mary Lou’s First Amendment rights in several ways.
 First, it is unconstitutional for the government to ban her from honestly and accurately labeling her pasteurized skim milk as “pasteurized skim milk.”
 The U.S. Supreme Court has clearly held that the government can only censor truthful commercial speech in order to directly further a substantial government interest in a way that is no more extensive than necessary.5 Under any definition of skim milk used by Mary Lou’s customers or society as a whole, the creamery’s label was honest and accurate.

-Second, it is unconstitutional for the government to order the creamery to label its pasteurized skim milk as “Non-Grade ‘A’ Milk Product, Natural Milk Vitamins Removed.”
+Second, it is unconstitutional for the government to order the creamery to label its pasteurized skim milk as “Imitation Skim Milk.”
 The U.S. Supreme Court has also explained that, where there was no prior deception by the business, the government cannot mandate unwanted commercial speech if the government’s goals can be met in a less-burdensome manner.6 But in this case, nobody was ever deceived by Mary Lou’s accurate description of pasteurized skim milk as “pasteurized skim milk.”
 And Mary Lou suggested numerous less-burdensome alternative labels, but the government rejected them all.

 Third, it is unconstitutional for the government to prohibit the creamery from providing honest and accurate information that might help mitigate the harm caused by the misleading label mandated by the government.
 It was bad enough that the government would not let the creamery describe skim milk as skim milk and that it ordered Mary Lou to use a confusing and misleading label instead.
 But it is even worse for the government to forbid her from trying to reduce some of this harm by supplying her customers with additional truthful and verifiable information.